almirbanjanovic/roadtocloud.github.io/_posts/2023-12-28-devops-gates.md

 # The Gates to the Cloud

 ## Source Code Version Control
 Use repositories for this.
-Without this you can't track any issues found in any scans fruterh down the pipeline.
-The 12 factor methodology outlines this too.
+Without this you can't track any issues found in any scans further down the pipeline.
+The [12 factor methodology (https://12factor.net) outlines this too.
 We can use [Azure DevOps Repos](https://azure.microsoft.com/en-us/products/devops/repos/) and [GitHub](https://github.com) for this purpose.

 ## Artifact Version Control
 It is very important to systematically manage and track changes to binary artifacts, such as open source packages, Docker images, VM images and build pipeline artifacts.
 A very good tool for something like this is [Artifactory](https://jfrog.com/artifactory/).
-It plays a crucial role in DevOps gating by providing a centralized and secure repository for binary artifacts.
+It plays a crucial role in DevOps quality gating by providing a centralized and secure repository for binary artifacts.

 ## Optimal Branching Strategy
 The best branching strategy for commiting and managing code repositories will depend on your team's specific make-up and requirements.
 See my post on [DevOps Branching Strategies]({% post_url 2023-10-24-branching-strategies %}) for help with this.